Dream, believe... achieve --- Rêver, croire... atteindre

 Every child is expected to take part in PE lessons.
 Please make sure that children have their PE kits on their allocated PE days.
 If you are not sure which days these are then please visit the class pages in the 'Our Classes' part of the website to find out or ask the class teacher.

 The general teaching requirement for health and safety applies in this subject.
 We encourage the children to consider their own safety and the safety of others at all times.
 We expect them to change for PE into the agreed clothing for each activity area.
-The policy of the governing body is that no jewellery is to be worn (stud earrings may be covered up with plasters, but these must be put on and taken off by the child) and long hair tied back for any physical activity.
+Long hair should tied back for any physical activity.

 Dance – Black shorts, white t-shirt and bare feet.